 If you move outside of our service area, you cannot stay in this plan.
-See Chapter 8 for more information about the effects of moving out of our service area.
+Refer to Chapter 8, Section I, page 151 for more information about the effects of moving out of our service area.

 E. What makes you eligible to be a plan member